top of page

 The many faces of Bogotá are reflected in the city’s architecture: from the blue collar suburbs to the glitzy bars and art galleries.
 Yes, this city gets a bad rap.
 After visiting this place, I totally understand where this comes from with the history and the crime rate, but if you stay clear of certain parts of the city, you can truly enjoy almost everything this city has to offer.

 Though we just had two days in the country, I still felt it offers up something for everyone.
-I didn't know what to expect before visiting Bogotá.
-I had my fair share of reservations about being in such an unsafe environment but the city’s abundant colonial architecture, eye-catching murals and colorful graffiti have completely won me over.
+I didn't know what to expect before visiting, but even if you only have One Day in Bogotá, the city leaves a lasting impression.
+I had my fair share of reservations about being in such an unsafe environment, but the city’s abundant colonial architecture, eye-catching murals, and colorful graffiti have completely won me over.

 Stay tuned for the next blog post where I will be writing about spending a day hiking the gorgeous La Chorera Waterfalls.